 Organization and goals

-Effective Altruism Foundation, Inc is a tax-exempt public charity incorporated in New York State and headquartered at 2930 Domingo Ave, Unit #351, Berkeley, CA 94705, USA.
+Effective Altruism Foundation, Inc is a tax-exempt public charity incorporated in New York State, with its registered and mailing address at 2930 Domingo Ave, Unit #351, Berkeley, CA 94705, USA.
+Its office is at 315 Montgomery St, 9th FL, Ste 911, San Francisco, CA 94104, USA.
 Its board members are Stefan Torges (President), Jonas Vollmer (Vice President), Tobias Pulver, and Daniel Kestenholz.
 The foundation’s charitable purpose is as follows:

 - The foundation’s primary purpose is to undertake and contribute to research on how to improve the quality of the lives of as many sentient beings as extensively as possible.
 As a think tank, it contributes to the development of fundamental understandings of effective ethical behavior and action.